-If you haven’t had a chance to see “On Being a Patient,” it is on youtube here: https://www.youtube.com/watch?v=vQRWRPpbjBs&t=25s and has already surpassed 12K views.
-Thank you everyone for the supportive and thoughtful comments!
+If you haven’t had a chance to see “On Being a Patient,” it is on youtube here: https://www.youtube.com/watch?v=vQRWRPpbjBs&t=25s and has already surpassed 25K views.

 Also, although fairly old news now but still worth mentioning.
 The Presenting Problems collection is for the first time being translated into Greek and will be used in classes at Aristotle University in Thessaloniki.
 It is with great excitement that we are able to announce the release of the films for non-English speaking audiences.
 Please inquire for other translations that can be made available.